FrançaisEnglishEspañolItalianoDeutschPortuguêsNederlandsPolski

 How do I calculate burn rate from Stripe?

-Take your total monthly expenses and subtract your current Stripe MRR.
-That’s your net burn rate.
+To calculate burn rate from Stripe, take your total monthly expenses and subtract your current Stripe MRR.
+That’s your net burn.
 Divide that into your bank balance to get runway in months.

 What’s a good burn rate for a bootstrapped SaaS?